 I only sketched out this one idea instead of scribbling many different things and picking the most interesting one.
 Kasey Golden (who inspired me to make this prompt book) always points out how important it is to try out different things and to not always go with the first thing that comes to your mind.
 I mean… I am really happy with this piece, but maybe the result would be more fun if I tried out several ideas.
 I definitely want to work on that with the next prompts.
 I want my illustrations to get a bit more crazy and interesting.

 What I really like about this illustration are the colors.
-This time I didn’t even plan them out, because I feel quite comfortable with nature scenes.
+This time, I didn’t even plan them out because I feel quite comfortable with nature scenes.
 Landscape studies and urban sketching helped a lot with that.
 I think the most important thing is to choose between warm and cold tones.
-When you decide to use more blue-ish greens then don’t throw in a red-brown bush or something like that.
+When you decide to use more blue-ish greens,don’t throw in a red-brown bush or something like that.
 I mean, you can do that, but test it on a thumbnail before.
 Also, don’t only use the pure greens from your palette or tubes.
 Always mix in some browns, yellows or blues to get a more natural look.

-Although I didn’t use a color test for this illustration I want to stress, that color thumbnails are very important, especially when a lot of stuff is going on and when you draw something that you usually don’t draw.
-This time I didn’t need it, but I have to admit that I was a bit insecure while painting.
+Although I didn’t use a color test for this illustration, I want to stress that color thumbnails are very important, especially when a lot of stuff is going on and when you draw something that is outside your comfort zone.
+I didn’t need it this time, but I have to admit that I was a bit insecure while painting.

 I feel like this prompt project is really helping me to improve my illustration skills, especially with backgrounds.
-Also it helps me getting started.
-Usually I waste a lot of time thinking about what to draw next or which of my collected ideas to choose first.
-Often this results in a blank piece of paper and procrastination.
-With this prompt book I just know what to do: the next prompt.
+Also it helps me get started.
+I usually waste a lot of time thinking about what to draw next or which of my collected ideas to choose first.
+Often, this results in a blank piece of paper and procrastination.
+With this prompt book, I just know what to do: the next prompt.